 The University’s Financial Aid Office will notify the student when to sign their Electronic Master Promissory Note (E-signature MPN) for their Direct loans.
 The student need not seek a loan application from a private banking institution.

 Monmouth University is responsible for delivering the funds to the student; funds will be transferred electronically to the student’s account.
 All first-time Federal Direct Loan borrowers must participate in a loan counseling session before receiving the first disbursement of their loan proceeds.
 For your convenience, you are able to complete this session online.
-Please click here to begin the entrance counseling session.
+Begin the entrance counseling session.

 The interest rate for both the Subsidized and Unsubsidized loans for 2018-19 is fixed at 5.05%.